Former West Fork police officer booked, released on negligent homicide charge

-FAYETTEVILLE -- Christopher Cordeiro, the former West Fork police officer charged with negligent homicide in connection with the death of a man during a traffic stop, was booked into and bonded out of the Washington County Detention Center in about 26 minutes Thursday.
+FAYETTEVILLE -- Christopher Cordeiro, the former West Fork police officer charged with negligent homicide in connection with the death of a man during a traffic stop, was booked into and bonded out of the Washington County jail in about 26 minutes Thursday.

-Cordeiro, 34, of Prairie Grove, was brought to the jail by the Arkansas State Police, according to Kelly Cantrell, public information officer for the Washington County Sheriff's Office.
+Cordeiro, 34, of Prairie Grove, was taken to the jail by the Arkansas State Police, according to Kelly Cantrell, public information officer for the Washington County sheriff's office.
 Cantrell said Cordeiro had a bondsman waiting for him in the lobby and was processed in the booking area and then released.

 Cantrell said that is a common procedure.